Morphage/BinaryTreeVisualizer/README.md

 ###Binary Search Tree JSON Representation
 Using the API's <code>toJSON()</code> function makes it a lot easier to generate the JSON representation used by the BinaryTreeVisualizer to render the trees.
-However, to allow people to create their own trees manually, the JSON format is shown and explained below:
+However, to allow people to create their own trees manually, without using the Java implementation, the JSON format is shown and explained below:

 ```json
 {id: "3700",